sipih/genome-sequence-classification/README.md

-# Analysis of Transcription Factor binding DNA Sequences with Convolutional Neural Networks
+# Analysis of Transcription Factor Binding DNA Sequences with Convolutional Neural Networks

 #### Content
 * [Description of the dataset](#desription-of-the-dataset)